LChoiSH/UnityPortfolio/README.md

 ---

 ## 🚀 Quick Start
-1. Copy desired folders under your project’s `Assets/`.
+1. Just Clone this project.
+Or Copy desired folders under your project’s `Assets/`.
-2. (Optional) Add asmdef references if your project uses them.
-3. Open `Samples/CurrencyDemo` and Play.
-Try Earn/Use and observe the **debounced save** logs.
+2. Use quickly!
 ---

 ## 🧰 Modules